 EDIT:

-Watching it again and the other two south's had been discarded already, but none of the or had, so it would still have been perfectly feasible to draw/pon them if they did come out.
+Watching it again and the other two south's had been discarded already, but none of the 4-bam 8-bam or :east had, so it would still have been perfectly feasible to draw/pon them if they did come out.

 "Furiten is the most holiest!" - Garthe Nelson